HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

 3. **Update AED**

-    - Primary actor: Emergency Communication System & User / First Responder
+    - Primary actor: Emergency Communication Center & User / First Responder
     - Scope: New AED is inserted in the system
     - Scenario: A new AED is inserted in the system by the Emergency Communication System or a user